nodejs/enterprise-advisory-group/README.md

 # Enterprise Advisory Group

-The Enterprise Advisory Group is a group of corporate representatives in roles of leadership responsible managing for large-scale deployments of Node.js in an Enterprise environment.
-As a group, we strive to provide timely feedback to the [TSC](https://github.com/nodejs/TSC), the [CommComm](https://github.com/nodejs/community-committee), the [Node.js project](https://github.com/nodejs/node) and the Node.js Foundation about the unique needs surrounding running Node.js in an Enterprise environment.
+The Enterprise Advisory Group consists of corporate representatives in leadership roles responsible for managing for large-scale deployments of Node.js in an Enterprise environment.
+We strive to provide timely feedback to the [TSC](https://github.com/nodejs/TSC), the [CommComm](https://github.com/nodejs/community-committee), the [Node.js project](https://github.com/nodejs/node) and the Node.js Foundation about the needs of Node.js Enterprise users.

 This group is a part of the [Node.js End User Feedback Inititative](https://github.com/nodejs/user-feedback) which is under the charter of the [Node.js Community Committee (CommComm)](https://github.com/nodejs/community-committee).
 Thank you for your interest and support.
 Please [create an issue](https://github.com/nodejs/user-feedback/issues) in this repo if you are interested in dedicating 5+ hours a month to during the formation process.